FredericoSantinho/Cryptocurrencies/README.md

 It's composed of four modules:

-- presentation - View implementation details.
   data - Data layer.
 This is where the repositories are implemented.
 DAOs and APis are also defined here.

-- domain - Application specific business rules.
+- domain - Business rules.
 It's where the UseCases and Repository interfaces are located.
-- app - It has only the AndroidManifest, the Application class and some build configurations.
+- app - View implementation details and viewmodels.

 ##### These modules were defined this way to provide us some guarantees:

 > The Dependency Rule states that source code dependencies can only point inwards.
 This means no
 > inner circle can refer in any way anything in an outer circle.
-Using modules we can ensure circle
+Using modules we can ensure the
-> dependencies are respected.
+> dependency rule is respected.

 Starting with the domain module, it has no dependencies outwards.
-Presentation module only depends on the domain module.
-Data module also only depends on the domain module.
+Data module only depends on the domain module.
-App module depends on both presentation and data modules.
+App module depends on both domain and data modules.

 ## Run